hainworldhq/hain-glossary/README.md

 The HAIN Glossary is the terminology layer of the HAIN framework.

-It provides a stable vocabulary for explaining what the framework is, how its layers relate to each other, and how cloud, edge, and agentic systems fit into one connected landscape.
+It provides a stable vocabulary for explaining what the framework is, how its layers relate to each other, how cloud, edge, and agentic systems fit into one connected landscape, and how the framework should be interpreted as it grows.